First Published: 18th September 2018 | Updated: 15th November 2018 Take Me Straight To The Infographic

 Twitter chats are a way of discussing ideas, practices and other things.
 They’re a great opportunity for a good debate, too.
 As a business owner, it’s always a good idea to expand your network, and Twitter chats make this relatively easy.
 Joining in chats around products or services that you sell can also generate new leads.

 Spend any time on Twitter and you’ll soon realise that hashtags play an important role.
 Of course, it’s good practice to use relevant hashtags in your Tweets.
-Hashtags will often gain you new followers, and new business leads.
+Hashtags will often gain you new followers, and, with that, comes new business leads.

-That being said, there can be too much of a good thing.
+There can be too much of a good thing, though.
 Hashtags when used well are effective, but don’t risk ‘overstuffing’ your Tweets with hashtags.
-That kind of practice can backfire pretty quickly.
+That kind of practice can backfire fast.
 Market research has shown that when businesses Tweet with a single hashtag they’re 69% more likely to get engagement.
 Multiple hashtags can damage your marketing strategy.

 I’ll hold my hand up and admit that this is a new one for me.
 Did you know about Twitter’s shortcuts?
 No?
 Then I’ll explain.
 If you press the ?
 Key when you’re on the Twitter website, a menu with over 20 shortcuts will appear.
 Try it out!